gardotd426/LinuxGamingGuide/README.md

 ## Lutris

-Lutris is some kind of open source Steam that helps with installing and running some games.
+Lutris is an open source frontend/game launcher that helps with installing and running some games.
 Each game has its own install script, maintained by usually different people (as far as I understand).
 I have only used Lutris, to install and run Overwatch, I don't think there's room for improvement in here since Lutris is just here to run overwatch with a chosen Wine version and environment variables.
 Correct me if I am wrong.

 Some useful settings: